sail-sg/Adan/README.md

 ## News
-- :fire: :fire: :fire:FusedAdan with less memory footprint is released.
+- :fire::fire::fire: Results on large language models, like **MoE and GPT2**, are released.
-- Results on large language models, like **GPT2**, are released.
+- FusedAdan with less memory footprint is released.

 ______________________________________________________________________